Berry-Battalion/peoriacivichackathon2017/Project Submission Template/Readme.md

 This is a sample submission for the Peoria Civic Hackathon.

 PEORIA in Progress - An app that overlays construction data with possible routes based on the activity you plan to do.
-(Walking, Driving, Biking, etc)
+(Bus, Driving, Biking, etc)

 ## Description